Managing medication for long-term conditions

 How can you keep track of your medication?

-It's very important to keep track of using your medicine properly – especially if you need several different medications.
+Some drug packages aren’t designed to make it easy to tell how and when to take them or whether you’ve missed a dose.
 It is usually not easy to tell how and when to take the medication, or whether you have forgotten a dose, just by looking at the package.
+Pharmacies therefore offer special packaging or containers that show this at a glance.
 Special containers called dispensers or pill boxes (available from pharmacies) help you to see these things at a glance.

 The medications you need for one whole week are sorted into small compartments in your pill box – one for each day of the week, with sections for the morning, midday and evening.
 So if you need to take drug A three times a day, for instance, one tablet is put into each of these sections.
 If you also need to take two tablets of medication B in the evening, then two of those tablets are placed into the evening section.